B.I. EARLY HISTORY

 Welcome to this special site which covers early history of Birkenhead Institute, in Whetstone Lane, Wirral.
 The site is named after The Whetstonian, the first school magazine for the Junior School of Birkenhead Institute, which was introduced in the 1920s.
 This magazine existed prior to The Visor, which was introduced as the main school publication in 1929, and covered the whole school.
 There are, however, two spellings of the magazine in the The Visor, including "Whetstonian" and "Whetsonian", but the original magazine is called The Whetstonian, and a copy can be seen below from 1928.

-Please note the NEW contact number for the site from May 2017 is:
+Please note the NEW contact number for the site from May 2017 is as below:

 Here is part of the original magazine, which uses the former spelling, which was only the 4th Whetstonian magazine published, and this is from Summer, 1928:-